Stone Free: Releases

 When "Hey Joe" was issued in the U.S., Reprise Records included "51st Anniversary" as the B-side.
 "Stone Free" was included on the American Smash Hits album, which was released on July 30, 1969.
 Almost two months later, it was released as the A-side of a single with "If 6 Was 9".
 The single missed the Billboard Hot 100 pop chart, but made an appearance at number 130 on the magazine's Bubbling Under Hot 100 Singles chart.
 The song is included on several later Hendrix compilations, including Stone Free, The Singles Album, Experience Hendrix: The Best of Jimi Hendrix, and The Singles Collection.

 In April 1969, the Experience recorded a remake of "Stone Free" with some additional musicians.
 Since the song had not been released in the U.S. by that time, Hendrix was considering it for his next single.
 Roger Chapman from Family and Andy Fairweather Low from Amen Corner (two British groups the Experience had toured with) provided background vocals.
 Hendrix biographer and later producer John McDermott describes the new version as having a "more sophisticated arrangement" and Shadwick calls it "disciplined but spiritless".
 Reprise Records later issued the original "Stone Free" and the remake was first released on the Alan Douglas-produced Crash Landing album in 1975.
 Douglas erased the original multitrack recordings and used new backing musicians; however, unlike most of the other songs on the album, Douglas did not take a song writing credit for the new version.
 The 1969 version was later restored and included on The Jimi Hendrix Experience and Voodoo Child: The Jimi Hendrix Collection.
 A variation with Billy Cox on bass is included on the West Coast Seattle Boy: The Jimi Hendrix Anthology.

+A 1993 cover of the song by Eric Clapton from the album Stone Free: A Tribute to Jimi Hendrix reached #43 in the Canadian RPM charts.